tomekz/aws-lab/README.md

   - `terraform apply`

 * run `ansible` commands to provision Jenkins cluster
+  - see the inventory graph
+    - `ansible-inventory --graph`
   - check if ansible can connect to EC2 instances
     - `ansible -t ansible-aws-inventory/ all -m ping`
   - run ad-hoc commands